imgix/imgix-rb/README.md

 ## Usage

-Simply initialize a client with a `:host` and your `:secure_url_token`.
+Initialize a client with a `:host` and your `:secure_url_token`.
 By default, HTTPS URLs are generated, but you can toggle that by passing `use_https: false`.

 Call `Imgix::Client#path` with the resource path to get an `Imgix::Path` object back.
 You can then manipulate the path parameters, and call `Imgix#Path#to_url` when you're done.